-The Basic Principles on the Role of Lawyers mandate that "Governments, professional associations of lawyers and educational institutions shall ensure that lawyers have appropriate education and training and be made aware of the ideals and ethical duties of the lawyer and of human rights and fundamental freedoms recognized by national and international law."
+The Basic Principles on the Role of Lawyers mandate that "Governments, professional associations of lawyers and educational institutions shall ensure that lawyers have appropriate education and training and be made aware of the ideals and ethical duties of the lawyer and of human rights and fundamental freedoms recognized by national and international law.1"

 The state of legal education in Pakistan has been identified as falling short of this principle.
 The Pakistan Bar Council, the regulator of lawyers, recognizes and acknowledges that legal education in Pakistan requires reforms and needs to be modernized.
-In fact, this was stated as one of the core rationales for revising the applicable rules to legal education i.e. to address the deterioration and quality of legal education in Pakistan.
-The Supreme Court of Pakistan has also opined on the quality of legal education in Pakistan.
-The Supreme Court of Pakistan has also opined on the quality of legal education in Pakistan.
-Pakistan, specifically stating that the quality of legal education has declined in Pakistan Bar Council v Federal Government of Pakistan (PLD 2007 SC 394).
+In fact, this was stated as one of the core rationales for revising the applicable rules to legal education i.e. to address the deterioration and quality of legal education in Pakistan by placing strict checks and controls over institution imparting legal education in Pakistan.
+The Supreme Court of Pakistan has also opined on the quality of legal education in Pakistan, specifically stating that the quality of legal education has declined in Pakistan Bar Council v Federal Government of Pakistan (PLD 2007 SC 394).